hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - AsyncOS operating system
+  - features
     - Anti-Spam at the gateway
     - Anti-Virus at the gateway with the Sophos and McAfee Anti-Virus scanning engines
     - Outbreak Filters
     - Policy, Virus, and Outbreak Quarantines
     - Spam Quarantine
     - Email Authentication
     - Cisco Email Encryption
     - Email Security Manager: a single, comprehensive dashboard to manage all email security services and applications on the appliance
     - On-box message tracking
     - Mail Flow Monitoring
     - Access control for inbound senders, based upon the sender's IP address, IP address range, or domain
     - Extensive message and content filtering technology allows you to enforce corporate policy and act on specific messages as they enter or leave your corporate infrastructure
     - Message encryption via secure SMTP over Transport Layer Security
     - Virtual Gateway technology
     - Protection against malicious attachments and links in email messages
   - SensorBase Network
     - a threat management database that tracks millions of domains around the world and maintains a global watch list for Internet traffic
     - provide Cisco with an assessment of reliability for known Internet domains